xxdbali/godot-pickup-system/README.md

   - Handles loading and saving the entire game state

 - **Modular and Extensible**

   - Drop-in ready for new or existing Godot FPS projects
   - Easy to customize item behaviors and inventory logic
+  - Inspector-driven configuration for loot boxes (exported enum)

+- **Magnetic Pickup Behavior (Optional)**
+  - `fly_to_the_player.gd` makes nearby loot gravitate to the player if inventory has space
+  - Adjustable speed & activation radius

 ## 🧩 Use Cases